 When planning English lessons, teachers make links to other subjects, through our question based curriculum, to ensure that cross curricular links provide further context for learning.
 All our English teaching is taught through high quality challenging text that link with the terms cross curricular question.
 Teaching blocks focus on fiction, non-fiction or poetry, in line with the 2014 National Curriculum and comprehension, grammar and writing are embedded in lessons.
 Writing takes place every lesson and all children complete extended pieces of writing to develop their writing skills and to provide regular opportunities for sustained independent writing.
 Extended writing focuses on developing the writing voice through a variety of genres which develop vocabulary, connectives, sentence openers and punctuation.
 Handwriting is taught through the Letter-join scheme to promote a high level of pride and presentation across all written outcomes, which is in line with our presentation code.
 Speaking and listening activities are a key feature of Literacy lessons and promote language development and individual confidence.
 In Year 2 and Key Stage 2 the children are encouraged to develop their public speaking and presentational skills.

 The quality of all children's learning depends on how well they master the skills of our language - speaking, listening, reading, writing.
 Developing these skills is at the heart of our work in school.
 Children are given the opportunity and encouragement to take part in a variety of activities as part of the new English curriculum, which enables them to develop these skills with confidence and a sense of achievement.

-We have an extensive library of ficton, non fiction, encyclopedias and poetry books.
-The main library is located in the junior department with a smaller lending library in the infant department where children are able to borrow story books.
-In addition to this all classes have their own library which has year group appropriate text.
+We have an extensive library of fiction, non fiction, encyclopedias and poetry books.
+The main library is located in the junior department, with a smaller lending library in the infant department, where children are able to borrow story books.
+In addition to this all classes have their own library which has year group appropriate texts.